-The sticker affixed to the London Calling album shrink-wrap, 38 years ago this month, boldly declared that the Clash were “the only band that matters.”
+The sticker affixed to the London Calling album shrink-wrap, so many years ago, boldly declared that the Clash were “the only band that matters.”
 If that is true – if it was more than record company hyperbole – then Joe Strummer’s death 15 years ago today, of a heart attack at age 50, was a very big deal indeed.

 It wasn’t as big as John Lennon’s murder, of course, which came one year after London Calling was released, and shook an entire generation.
 Nor as newsworthy, likely, as the suicide of Nirvana’s Kurt Cobain in 1994.
 No, the impact of the sudden death of Joe Strummer – the front man for the Clash, the spokesman for what the Voidoid’s Richard Hell called, at the time, “the blank generation” – will be seen in more subtle ways.

 For starters, you weren’t going to see any maudlin Joe Strummer retrospectives on CNN, or hordes of hysterical fans wailing in a park somewhere, clutching candles whilst someone plays ‘White Riot’ on acoustic guitar.
 Nor would there be a rush by his estate to cash in with grubby compilation and tribute discs.
 Punk rock, you see, wasn’t merely apart from all that – it was against of all that.

 Punk rock was a specific rejection of everything rock’n’roll had become in the 1970s – namely, a business: an arena-sized, coke-addicted, utterly-disconnected-from-reality corporate game played by millionaires at Studio 54.
 Punk rock, and Joe Strummer, changed all of that.
 They were loud, loutish, pissed off.
 They were of the streets, and for the streets.
 They wanted rock’n’roll to matter again.